ThanasisGiannakopoulos/model_CCE_CCM_public/README.md

 the noisy CCM script for SYMH-SYMH, WH-WH, SYMH-WH, and SYMH B1-WH B2, for resolutions D=0,1,2,3,4 for each case.
-Then, you need to run scripts "./tools/L2_norm_exact_ccm.jl" and "dev_norms_exact_ccm.jl", ones for each case (you need to appropriately change the path that points to each directory with the relevant data, in each of the two scripts).
-Then, you can produce the figures by running the Jupyter notebook "./tools/tests_1234_noise_ccm.ipynb", where you have to again change the paths to point to the directories where the norms are saved.
+Then, you need to run scripts "./tools/L2_norm_exact_ccm.jl" and "dev_norms_exact_ccm.jl", one time for each case (you need to appropriately change the path that points to each directory with the relevant data, in each of the two scripts).
+Then, you can produce the figures by running the Jupyter notebook "./tools/tests_1234_noise_ccm.ipynb", where you have to change again the paths to point to the directories where the norms are saved.
 See "./tools/README.md" for more details.